Ruth Hernandez: Calamba City Council(1995–2004, 2007–2016)

+House of Representatives (2019–2025)

+In 2019, she ran as Member of the Philippine House of Representatives from Laguna's 2nd District and re-elected as congresswoman in 2022.

+Hernandez ran for Governor of Laguna in 2025, aiming to replace her term-limited husband, but lost to Sol Aragones.

 Personal life

-Mariano-Hernandez married Ramil Hernandez, whom she met as a fellow councilor of Calamba, and have two children namely, Natasha Camille and Natalie Truth.
+Mariano-Hernandez married Ramil Hernandez, whom she met as a fellow councilor of Calamba, and have two children.

 She finished her undergraduate degree in the University of the Philippines Los Baños.